 Lateral underride crashes happen when a passenger vehicle slips underneath the side of the trailer attached to the commercial truck.
 The smaller vehicle can get damaged by the trailer itself or pinned under the front or rear wheels of the commercial truck.
-Major damage to the vehicle involved, as well as severe injuries and even deaths for passengers and drivers, are common in these tragic, but preventable, collisions.
+Major damage to the vehicle involved, as well as severe injuries and even deaths for passengers and drivers, are common in these tragic but preventable collisions.

-In order to reduce the growing number of rear underride crashes, federal safety standards began requiring rear-end crash guards.
-The National Highway Traffic Safety Administration in conjunction with the Department of Transportation have worked with lawmakers to put safety standards in place where the rear underride guards should prevent other vehicles from sliding under after colliding with the back of the truck.
+To reduce the growing number of rear underride crashes, federal safety standards began requiring rear-end crash guards.
+The National Highway Traffic Safety Administration (NHTSA), in conjunction with the Department of Transportation, has worked with lawmakers to put safety standards in place where the rear underride guards should prevent a car from sliding under after colliding with the rear of the truck.
 Many semi-trucks have these rear impact guards.

 In some cases, however, cost-cutting practices in both manufacturing and maintenance have led to faulty underride guards.
 Rusted or poorly made guards can break or crumble when hit in a vehicle crash, leaving the smaller vehicle in a seriously dangerous situation, making 18-wheeler and commercial truck maintenance in the trucking industry all the more important.